kek91/ShowKeyBindings/README.md

 # ShowKeyBindings

-Plugin for [fman.io](https://fman.io) to quickly see all available keybindings.
+Plugin for [fman.io](https://fman.io) to list all active keybindings.

-Install by uploading "ShowKeyBindings" to your [data directory](https://fman.io/docs/customizing-fman)`/Plugins`.
+Install by uploading "ShowKeyBindings" to your [data directory](https://fman.io/docs/customizing-fman)`/Plugins/user` or use the Plugin manager in fman.

 **Usage**